lizmat/raku-all-modules/cpan/KUERBIS/Term-TablePrint/README.md

 Default: 0

-decimal_separator
+decimal-separator
 -----------------

-Set the decimal separator.
-Numbers with a decimal separator are formatted as number if this option is set to the right value.
+If set, numbers use *decimal-separator* as the decimal separator instead of the default decimal separator.

 Allowed values: a character with a print width of `1`.
-If an invalid values is passed, *decimal_separator* falls back to the default value.
+If an invalid values is passed, *decimal-separator* falls back to the default value.

 Default: . (dot)